Variscite Point from Palazuelos · 22x6 mm media thumbnails

 What setting do you recommend for this point?

 We recommend a closed bezel setting in 925 silver.
-Variscite, with 3.5–5 Mohs, is relatively soft, and exposed edges—especially the tip's edge—are vulnerable to scratching with daily use.
+Variscite, with 3.5–5 Mohs, is relatively soft, and exposed edges — especially the tip's edge — are vulnerable to scratches with everyday use.
 The bezel protects them without hiding the triangular shape.

 Why is Variscite from Palazuelos special?

 It comes from a Spanish deposit with limited production and archaeological roots dating back to the Neolithic.
-It is different from commercial variscite from Utah or Australia, and offers jewelers a verifiable Iberian origin and a more earthy green, hard to find on the market.
+It is different from commercial Variscite from Utah or Australia and offers jewelers a verifiable Iberian origin and a more earthy green, difficult to find on the market.